Sublinear Random Access Generators for Preferential Attachment Graphs: The Pointers Tree

 \ShortVersion We first shortly discuss the challenges on the way to an efficient implementation of \nuc.
 Observe that before the first $\nuc(j)$ query, for a given $j$, is issued, the probability for any $x >j$ to be a $u$-child of $j$ is $1/\varphi(x)$, because all nodes $x'<x$ can still be the $u$-parent of $x$.
 But once $\nuc(\cdot)$ queries are issued, this may no longer be the case.
 For example, if $x> \front(j')$, then, even if the $u$-parent of $x$ is not yet determined, $j'$ is no longer an option to be the $u$-parent of $x$.
 This renders the calculation of $\pr[u(x)=j]$ more complicated and more computation-time consuming, which renders the process of selecting the next child of a node $j$ non-efficient.
 In the rest of this section we show how to overcome these difficulties and give a procedure that selects the next child, with the appropriate probability distribution, using $\polylog(n)$ random bits and in $\polylog(n)$ time, and while increasing the space by $\polylog(n)$.
 This procedure will be at the heart of our efficient implementation of $\nuc$. \ShortVersionEnd

 \LongVersion We first shortly discuss the challenges on the way to an efficient implementation of \nuc.
-Consider the simple special case where the only two queries issued are, for some $j$, a single $\up(j)$ followed by a single $\nuc(j)$ (to simplify this discussion we assume that the the value of $k$ is globally known).
+Consider the simple special case where the only two queries issued are, for some $j$, a single $\up(j)$ query followed by a single $\nuc(j)$ query (to simplify this discussion we assume that the the value of $k$ is globally known).
 Consider the situation after the query $\up(j)$.
-Every vertex $x\in [j+1,n]$ may be a $u$-child of $j$ I.e., because at this point $\front(i)=\nil$, for every $i$, $\varphi(x)=x-1$ and $\pr[u(x)=j] = 1/(x-1)$.
-Let $P_x$ denote the probability that vertex $x$ is the first child of $j$.
-Then $P_x=\frac{1}{x-1}\cdot \prod_{\ell=j+1}^{x-1} (1-\frac{1}{\ell-1}) = \frac{j-1}{(x-1)(x-2)}$ and for $P_{n+1}$ (i.e., $j$ has no child) $P_{n+1}=\frac{j-1}{n-1}$.
-Since each of the probabilities $P'_{k}=\sum_{x=j+1}^{k}P_x$ can be calculated in $O(1)$ time, this random choice can be done in $O(\log n)$ time by a choosing uniformly at random a number in $[0,1]$ and performing a binary search on $[j+1,n+1]$ to find which index it represents (see a more detailed an accurate statement of this procedure below).
-However, in general, at the time of a certain \nuc\ query, limitations may exits, due to previous queries, on the possible consistent values of certain pointers $u(x)$.
+At this point, every node $x\in [j+1,n]$ may be a $u$-child of $j$ (namely, $u(x)$ may be set to $j$).
+In particular, since $\front(i)$ is initially $\nil$ for every $i$, it holds that $\varphi(x)=x-1$ and $\pr[u(x)=j] = 1/(x-1)$.
+Let $P_x$ denote the probability that node $x$ is the first child of $j$.
+Then $P_x=\frac{1}{x-1}\cdot \prod_{\ell=j+1}^{x-1} (1-\frac{1}{\ell-1}) = \frac{j-1}{(x-1)(x-2)}$ and for $P_{n+1}$ (i.e., $j$ has no child) $P_{n+1}=\frac{j-1}{n-1}$. { As explained in the sequel,} each of the probabilities $P'_{k}=\sum_{x=j+1}^{k}P_x$ can be calculated in $O(1)$ time, therefore, this random choice can be done in $O(\log n)$ time by choosing uniformly at random a number in $[0,1]$ and performing a binary search on $[j+1,n+1]$ to find which index it represents (see a more detailed and accurate statement of this procedure below).
+However, in general, at the time of a certain \nuc\ query, limitations may exist, due to previous queries, on the possible consistent values of certain pointers $u(x)$.
 There are two types of limitations: \begin{inparaenum}[(i)] \item $u(x)$ might have been already determined, or \item $u(x)$ is still $\nil$ but the option of $u(x)=i$ has been excluded since $\front(i)>x$. \end{inparaenum} These limitations change the probabilities $P_x$ and $P'_x$, rendering them more complicated and time-consuming to compute, thus rendering the above-defined process not efficient (i.e., not doable in $O(\log n)$ time).
-In the rest of this section we define and analyze a modified procedure that uses $\polylog(n)$ random bits, takes $\polylog(n)$ time, and increases the space by $\polylog(n)$.
+In the rest of this section we define and analyze a modified procedure that uses $\polylog(n)$ random bits, takes $\polylog(n)$ time, and increases the space { (that is used to store the state of the generator)} by $\polylog(n)$.
 This procedure will be at the heart of the efficient implementation of \nuc. \LongVersionEnd